The Saltaire Village Website, World Heritage Site

 Laughlin, Simeon

-Simeon, their youngest child, was born in 1868.
+Simeon, their youngest child, was born 24 October 1868.
 The family lived in Elmswell where John was a labourer.
 By 1881 they were living at 44 Jane Street in Saltaire where John was a gardener.
-Simeon married Amelia Pedley, 9 July 1892, Bradford Cathedral.
-He was, an assurance agent, living with the Pedley family at 31 George Street in Saltaire.
+Simeon married Amelia Pedle (born 15 November 1873) on 9 July 1892, Bradford Cathedral.
+Simeon was an assurance agent living with the Pedley family at 31 George Street in Saltaire.
 (Walter Pedley, a younger brother of Amelia lost his life in WW1.)

 Simeon, who worked as a house painter, then as a gas fitter, then a gatekeeper at Saltaire Mills, and his wife spent most of their married lives moving around Saltaire: -